mnavasloro/EventsMatter/docs/index.md

 ## Corpus

-The corpus consists of 30 decisions of the Eurpoean Court of Human Rights (ECHR) extracted from the HUDOC database (https://hudoc.echr.coe.int/).
+The corpus consists of 30 decisions of the Eurpoean Court of Human Rights (ECHR) extracted from [the HUDOC database](https://hudoc.echr.coe.int/).
 The guidelines, along with discussion on some interesting cases found during the annotation process, is available [here](url).

 Please visit [the corpus Zenodo entry](https://doi.org/10.5281/zenodo.4032617) to download the dataset itself, and to refer it until the work gets published.